Daly Cherry-Evans: 2020

 In November 2020, Cherry-Evans captained QLD to a famous series victory in the 2020 State of Origin series.
 His first series win as captain.
 Queensland defeating a highly fancied New South Wales side 2–1.
 Before the series had begun, NSW ex-players including former NSW captain Paul Gallen and NSW media outlets described the 2020 Queensland team as the worst ever Maroons side.
 Gallen said it was the worst Queensland team in 40 years.
 At the presentation ceremony following the conclusion of Game 3, Cherry-Evans said "On behalf of the worst ever Queensland team, thank you very much".

 2021

 In 2021, Queensland were defeated 50-6 in Townsville, 26-nil in Brisbane before winning the third game 20-18 on the Gold Coast, in the 2021 State of Origin series.
 Due to COVID-19, this was the first time an Origin series was played in a single state, and was the first time Townsville and the Gold Coast hosted Origin matches.

 2022

 In 2022, Cherry-Evans captained Queensland to his second series win as captain, in the 2022 State of Origin series.
-QLD won 16-10 in Sydney, with Cherry-Evans scoring his second origin try and his first as captain.
-NSW responded heavily in Perth, defeating QLD 44-12.
-QLD won the decider 22-12 in Brisbane at Suncorp Stadium.
+Queensland won 16–10 in Sydney, with Cherry-Evans scoring his second origin try and his first as captain.
+New South Wales responded heavily in Perth, defeating Queensland 44–12.
+Queensland won the decider 22–12 in Brisbane at Suncorp Stadium.